ArmaanBhasin698/MIST4610Group5/README.md

 From a managerial perspective, this query helps identify which classes are scheduled in the afternoon on Tuesdays.
 Managers can use this to balance instructor workloads, allocate resources and ensure classes are spread evenly throughout the day.

-4. List average package prices of clients that attend more than five classes a week.-Evan
+4. List average package prices of clients that attend more than five classes a week.

 <img width="626" height="312" alt="image" src="https://github.com/user-attachments/assets/7bbb3f2f-d9a0-4c85-8c93-8ceecb0499da" />